MattKevan/uxlift/_drafts/tree-testing.md

 ---
 type: article
 title: Tree testing: An important step early in the design process
-intro: Card sorting is a method used to help design or evaluate the information architecture of a site.
+description: Card sorting is a method used to help design or evaluate the information architecture of a site.
 categories:
   - Information architecture
 phase: